-Perhaps the biggest mystery of the yoga death case is why Long Beach homicide detectives made so many huge mistakes.
+Perhaps the biggest mystery of this case is why Long Beach homicide detectives made so many huge mistakes.

 On March 4, 2014, Hon.
 Judith L. Meyer signed a search warrant granting LBPD Homicide Detectives Todd Johnson and Roger Zottneck enormous power to search Dana’s residence, vehicles, and possessions for “any evidence related to the possible crime of murder.”
 The search warrant specifically commanded the police to search for clothing, blood, and “any instrument that could cause any injury condusive to that of which Dana Jones received.” [sic]

 And yet, the detectives failed to search for blood at that time.
 They failed to notice blood at the scene even when it was just inches away from an evidence marker.
 They failed to locate clothing that the victim was wearing at the time of the alleged accident.
 They failed to see likely weapons in the house that were capable of causing the victim’s fatal injuries.
 They failed to notice inconsistent statements made by the victim’s husband and a neighbor who said she helped clean up the victim’s blood.

 The detectives failed so badly that, on March 13, 2014, after the autopsy, they sought a second search warrant (from a different judge) for a do-over — and a chance to cover up their earlier lapses.
 At that time — nine days after their first shoddy search — the detectives returned to the scene for a second shoddy search, and ridiculously restricted their scrutiny to just one room of the house.
 Notably, the second search warrant knowingly lied about the facts of the case.
 For example, Detective Johnson stated that the victim was doing yoga when she sustained a fatal blow to her head.
 This claim — made by the victim’s husband — was not proven, and Johnson knew it because he had seen physical and digital evidence that contradicted the claim.
 Further, Johnson and other LBPD homicide detectives appear to have created false reports regarding the chain of custody of biological specimens in the case.